The Queenan Law Firm

 Because debilitating spinal cord injuries can leave people in severe pain for many years, the personal experience of pain and suffering is quite high.
 In most states, you can also recover from the defendant money to compensate you for this pain and suffering.
 In Texas, there is no limit or cap on how much a plaintiff can win for pain and suffering damages.
 As such, juries often work hard to give victims what they deserve, which, for spinal cord injuries, can be quite high amounts.

-Contact a Knowledgeable Dallas, Texas Spinal Cord Injury Attorney Today
+Contact a Knowledgeable Dallas Spinal Cord Injury Attorney Today

-If you or a loved one is suffering from a spinal cord injury after a motor vehicle or other accident, Queenan Law can help you hold the responsible parties accountable for their harm.
-For legal representation that can help you recover money for medical bills, lost wages, and pain and suffering, call Queenan Law’s experienced personal injury attorneys at (817) 719-8082.
+If you or a loved one is suffering from a spinal cord injury after a motor vehicle or other accident, the Dallas spinal cord injury lawyers at Queenan Law Firm, P.C. can help you hold the responsible parties accountable for their harm.
+For legal representation that can help you recover money for medical bills, lost wages, and pain and suffering, call Queenan Law’s experienced injury attorneys at (817) 476-1797.
+We offer free consultations to victims.